micdonato/pizza/docs/bestpizza.md

 |:--:|
 | Ingredients and quantities.
 Yes, it is in Italian. |

+Note: These make small-ish, 220g pizzas.
+I prefer to make 280g ones, so I use the "5 persone" (5 people) quantity for 4 pizzas.

 This is the flour I use, but I tried:

 * all purpose